Starting from your Dashboard, go to your drop-down menu and select CONTRACTS & OFFERS.

 Choose a booking from your list or calendar for which you would like to create a contract.

 This will bring you into the Booking Overview for that particular listing.
 When you scroll down, you see the various drop-down cards associated with the booking.

 Before creating a contract, make sure that you have filled in as much information as possible about the booking.
 What type of "DEAL" is it?
 Who are the "CONTACTS"?
 What is the ticket price?
 If you require additional information, perhaps you should send a "BOOKING DETAILS REQUEST" form to the promoter.
 You can find that card under "Collaboration" to the right of the page.
 Here's a link to how that works.

-Assuming that the information has been filled in, you can now select "CONTRACTS" from the drop-down cards.
+Assuming that the information has been filled in, you can now select "CONTRACTS & OFFERS" from the drop-down cards.

-Notice that the hashtags have been replaced with the corresponding information that you previously entered into that particular booking.
+You can see that the hashtags have been replaced with the information from the booking.